 January 14, 2009: Steve Jobs’ cancer worsens to the point that he takes a medical leave from Apple.

-He is reluctant to take the time off.
-When he does, he keeps quiet about exactly how unwell he actually is.
+Despite his illness, the CEO remains reluctant to take the time off.
+When he does, he keeps quiet about the severity of his illness.
 He calls “the curiosity over my personal health” a distraction caused by prying bloggers and reporters.
 Nonetheless, he acknowledges that his health problems “are more complex than I originally thought.”

 Steve Jobs’ cancer diagnosis

 Jobs, however, suffered from a less aggressive form of the cancer called islet cell neuroendocrine tumor.
 If he had sought treatment immediately, he might possibly have survived.
-However, Jobs rejected doctors’ recommendations to undergo surgery for nine months.
+However, Jobs for nine months rejected doctors’ recommendations to undergo surgery.
 Instead, he treated the cancer with alternative therapies.
-These included vegan diets, acupuncture, herbal remedies and even consulting a psychic.
+These included a vegan diet, acupuncture, herbal remedies and even consulting a psychic.

 For the next several years, Jobs remained quiet about his cancer.
-He told everyone that it was cured, but it was clear from looking at him that this was wishful thinking.
+He continued telling everyone that he beat the illness.
+However, it became clear from looking at him that this was wishful thinking.
 Behind the scenes, Jobs pursued a range of treatments.
-These included an experimental, hormone-delivered radiotherapy in Switzerland, and peptide receptor radionuclide therapy in the Netherlands.
+These included experimental, hormone-delivered radiotherapy in Switzerland, and peptide receptor radionuclide therapy in The Netherlands.

 A ‘hormone imbalance’

-In reality, hormone imbalance was one of the problems Jobs was facing.
+In reality, hormone imbalance was just one of the problems Jobs faced.
 This was a minor side effect of the cancer, which had now metastasized to his liver.
 Even The New York Times repeated the inaccuracy, saying Jobs’ problem stemmed from improper food absorption and not a recurrence of cancer.
 One report noted that:

 “Two people who are familiar with Mr. Jobs’s current medical treatment said he was not suffering from a recurrence of cancer, but a condition that was preventing his body from absorbing food.
 Doctors have also advised him to cut down on stress, which may be making the problem worse, these people said.”